Skip To Main Content

 Creative Writing

-Creative Writing is an opportunity for students to create original forms of descriptive writing, poetry, drama and fiction, as well as personal creative essays.
+Creative Writing is an opportunity for students to create original forms of descriptive writing, poetry, drama, and fiction, as well as personal creative essays.
 Vocabulary development, creative writing techniques, and skills will be explored.
 Students will read examples of short fiction, flash fiction, poetry, and essays as they learn new writing techniques and cultivate their own voice.
 The end product will be a complete writing portfolio that includes multiple drafts of writing pieces to show student development.
 Students will also be encouraged and guided through the process of submitting work to online and print publications.
 Prerequisite: None

 Ethnic Studies